 If vodka freezes, the temperatures of your freezer are far too low or the ABV of the vodka is below 64 proof.
 Most vodka will become cloudy in the freezer and thicken, but not freeze.
 This is a phenomenon called freezing point depression and can be rectified by thawing the vodka.

 Yes, freezing alcohol or alcoholic drinks can ruin them.
 When frozen, beer, wine, and cider will turn to slush or become grainy.
 This can ruin the taste and flavor of the alcohol.

 Yes, you can put whiskey in the freezer because it has a lower freezing point than other standard beverages causing it to not freeze when stored in a standard freezer.
 However, it's important to keep in mind that lower temperatures can impact the liquid within the bottle.

 Freeze the Day

 Contrary to popular belief, alcohol can freeze.
+This answers the common question, "Does alcohol freeze?"
 However, if your preferred alcohol is 50 proof or higher, you can feel free to toss it in the freezer with little worry.